netboxlabs/diode-netbox-plugin/README.md

 # Diode NetBox Plugin

-Diode NetBox plugin is a [NetBox](https://netboxlabs.com/oss/netbox/) plugin for the Diode ingestion service.
+The Diode NetBox plugin is a [NetBox](https://netboxlabs.com/oss/netbox/) plugin and a required component of the [Diode](https://github.com/netboxlabs/diode) ingestion service.

-Diode is a new NetBox ingestion service that greatly simplifies and enhances the process to add and update network data in NetBox, ensuring your network source of truth is always accurate and can be trusted to power your network automation pipelines.
+Diode is a NetBox ingestion service that greatly simplifies and enhances the process to add and update network data in NetBox, ensuring your network source of truth is always accurate and can be trusted to power your network automation pipelines.